arjunbharti/chat-app/README.md

 # chat-app
-Created a chat application using React.js and chatengine.io
+Created a chat application using React.js and Firebase

 ## To run:
 npm start run